mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 I do this supine posture more frequently on a couch or bed, or the floor, but hammocks are my favorite!
-Since [that post][supine computing] already goes into some details of the supine posture, I won't cover it much more in this post.
+Since [that post][supine computing] already goes into some details of the supine posture, I won't cover it much more in this one.

 [^adhesive-hangers]:
     For suspending something as light as laptops, I've also found that